‘Respect Rural Roads’ campaign coming to Benton County as gravel biking scene grows

 "One of our biggest concerns on the farm is the potential for an accident that could occur when tractors meet bikers on our roads or travel in the same direction," Anglin said.
 "Bringing recognition for the need for safety for farmers and bikers is spot on.
 Although we are now surrounded by paved roads, we are often the connection to the gravel roads, so it helps all farmers no matter where we live in the county."

-Anglin said she was appreciative for the recognition farmers do exist in Benton County.
+Anglin said she was appreciative of the recognition that farmers do exist in Benton County.

 "With the growth of our area, many of our new residents and the biking community may not be aware that we have a thriving agriculture community," Anglin said.
 "The Respect Rural Roads signage reminds all of us of the importance of working together to protect and support our citizens while enjoying this beautiful place where we all live and work."